kpssolutions52-cloud/friendly-umbrella/e2e/SIMPLE_TEST_GUIDE.md

 npm run test:e2e:report
 ```

 That's it!
-The tests will run against your database.
-The infrastructure for in-memory database is ready for future enhancement.
+The tests will automatically use TestContainers to create a PostgreSQL database for testing.